Pauly D: Early life

 DelVecchio was born on July 5, 1980, in Providence, Rhode Island.
 He is the son of Donna DiCarlo and Paul D. DelVecchio Sr. He has said that he is of "100% Italian" descent.
 He has one sister, Vanessa.
 He began his career as a local DJ under the moniker Pauly D. One of his professional idols was DJ AM.

 Career

 Jersey Shore

 DelVecchio was cast in 2009 for Jersey Shore.
-He has stated that his being chosen for Jersey Shore had nothing to do with his music, but that they instead sent him a Myspace message after liking his look.
+He has stated that him being chosen for Jersey Shore had nothing to do with his music, but that they instead sent him a Myspace message after liking his look.
 After he sent them his number, "The casting directors called me from LA and they said they wanted to send down a camera crew to Rhode Island to film a day in my life.
 They filmed me at the gym, filmed me tanning and filmed me going to the club.
 Six months later they said I got on the show.
 I never really auditioned."

 His appearance in the show resulted in popularity with what Time dubbed "seriously rabid fans."
 He won the 2011 Teen Choice Award for Choice Reality Star: Male.
 He was a contestant in June 2012 on the Fox show called The Choice.